Chuck Berry: 1970–1979: Back to Chess: "My Ding-a-Ling" to White House concert

-In the 1970s, Berry toured on the strength of his earlier successes.
+By the 1970s Berry was more in demand as a nostalgia performer, playing his past material with local backup bands of variable quality.
+He toured on the strength of his earlier successes.
 He was on the road for many years, carrying only his Gibson guitar, confident that he could hire a band that already knew his music no matter where he went.
 AllMusic said that in this period his "live performances became increasingly erratic, ... working with terrible backup bands and turning in sloppy, out-of-tune performances" which "tarnished his reputation with younger fans and oldtimers" alike.
 In March 1972, he was filmed, at the BBC Television Theatre in Shepherds Bush, for Chuck Berry in Concert, part of a 60-date tour backed by the band Rocking Horse.
-Among the many bandleaders performing a backup role with Berry in the 1970s, were Bruce Springsteen and Steve Miller when each was just starting his career.
+Among the many bandleaders performing a backup role with Berry in the 1970s were Bruce Springsteen and Steve Miller when each was just starting his career.
 (Springsteen related in the documentary film Hail!
 Hail!
 Rock 'n' Roll that Berry did not give the band a set list and expected the musicians to follow his lead after each guitar intro.
 Berry did not speak to the band after the show.
-Nevertheless, Springsteen backed Berry again when he appeared at the concert for the Rock and Roll Hall of Fame in 1995.)
+Nevertheless Springsteen backed Berry again when he appeared at the concert for the Rock and Roll Hall of Fame in 1995.)
 At the request of Jimmy Carter, Berry performed at the White House on June 1, 1979.

 In 1979 Berry pleaded guilty to evading nearly $110,000 in federal income tax owed on his 1973 joint earnings of $374,982.
 He was sentenced to 120 days in prison.